stebrech/accessible-pdf/src/content/en/basics/indesign/defining-artifacts-in-indesign.md

 ## Page-related artifacts in InDesign

-Page numbers, running titles, etc. are automatically marked as artifacts by InDesign during export if they have been placed on a master page.
+Page numbers, running titles, etc. are automatically marked as artifacts by InDesign during export if they have been placed on a parent page.

-This also means that relevant content must not appear on a master page.
-For example, if the title only exists on a master page, it won’t be output.
+This also means that relevant content must not appear on a parent page.
+For example, if the title only exists on a parent page, it won’t be output.

 Alternatively, texts can also be marked as artifacts using a paragraph style set up for this purpose.
 To do this, select “Artifact” in “Export Tagging” in the paragraph style options, see also [“Defining PDF tags in InDesign”](/basics/indesign/defining-pdf-tags-in-indesign/).